BeryJu/imagik/README.md

-# GoPyazo
+# Imagik

 Pyazo, but fast.
-GoPyazo is a fast and lightweight fileserver, that
+Imagik is a fast and lightweight fileserver, that

 - lets you access files by path
 - lets you access files by their Hash (MD5/SHA1/SHA2/SHA512)